 An item of property, plant and equipment including any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss on disposal or retirement recognised in the statement of profit or loss in the year the asset is derecognised is the difference between the net sales proceeds and the carrying amount of the relevant asset.

-Construction in progress represents buildings, plant and machinery under construction or pending installation, which is stated at cost less any impairment losses, and is not depreciated.
-Cost comprises the direct costs of construction and capitalised borrowing costs on related borrowed funds during the period of construction.
-Construction in progress is reclassified to the appropriate category of property, plant and equipment when completed and ready for use.
+Construction in progress is stated at cost less any impairment losses, and is not depreciated.
+It is reclassified to the appropriate category of property, plant and equipment when completed and ready for use.